0rtis/mochimo-farm-manager/README.md

 		3. `maxUptime AMOUNT`: reboot the miner after AMOUNT of time

         <div>
-        Triggers can be combined to create a `policy`.
-For example `"policy":"maxLag 3, maxDowntime 1H, maxUptime 12H"`:
+        Triggers can be combined to create a policy.
+For example -> "policy":"maxLag 3, maxDowntime 1H, maxUptime 12H":
         - Reboot if the height difference reaches 3
         - Start if downtime reaches 1 hour
         - Reboot if the uptime reaches 12 hours